data-ens/data-ens.github.io/venir.md

 header-img: "img/ens4.png"
 ---

-The seminar takes place in the [ENS](http://www.ens.fr/), the first Tuesday of each month.
+The seminar takes place in the [Physics Department of ENS](http://www.phys.ens.fr/spip.php?article579&lang=en), the first Tuesday of each month, in room CONF IV (second floor) at 12pm.
+It is followed by an open buffet.